 OpenGL and DirectX Open Dynamics Engine Sandboxes

-Physics engines are excellent tools that enable you to simulate Newtonian physics with good approximation of various parameters such as friction, slippage, collisions, mass, velocities etc. These physics engines are normally stand-alone tools that you can connect with any rendering system whether it is OpenGL or DIrectX based.
+Physics engines are excellent tools that enable you to simulate Newtonian physics with good approximation of various parameters such as friction, slippage, collisions, mass, velocities etc. These physics engines can be used together with any rendering system whether it is OpenGL or DirectX.
 For this purpose, I have created two sandboxes, one for OpenGL and one for DirectX that already come integrated with Open Dynamics Engine and provide basic methods to create your own objects (primitives and triangle meshes).
 These two sandboxes are useful tools for anybody who is trying to develop physics based applications with the rendering of physical objects.
 You will have full control over the rendering so you can experiment a lot with the code.
 The sandboxes might be also interesting to final year computing students looking to develop physics based simulations or games.

 Both sandboxes need ODE to run, which you will need to install if the supplied libs do not work on Windows.
 ODE-DirectX sandbox will only work on windows and ODE-OpenGL sandbox will work on both, however, I have never tested it on Linux and you might have to install libsdl as well.
 ODE-OpenGL should run with the supplied libraries but if it does not then you might need to get the latest SDL libraries too.
 In any case, if you get stuck try to contact me.